aoliver44/Fiber-Analysis/README.md

 **STEP 1:** Filter the reads, decontaminate the reads, and apply taxonomy.
 All of these answers youll find in the Full-fiber-basic.sh script

-**STEP 2:** Next i had to merge some files, like the metaphlan ones and the Midas outputs
+**STEP 2:** Next make a megahit directory and run the Fiber-script-2.sh

-**STEP 3:** Stats on those files, which are found in the Fiber_project.Rmd
+* This will merge all the metaphlan and midas data, and make a cross-assembly w

+**STEP 3:**